The Spit history

 The origins of The Spit date back to the years 1897-1898 when a series of gales and high seas finally broke through a narrow stretch of land called Jumpinpin on Stradbroke Island.

 The breakthrough created a new sea passage into Moreton Bay.
-Stradbroke Island was divided in two (North & South), changing the ebb and flow of tides through the southern reaches of Moreton Bay.
+Stradbroke Island was divided in two (North and South), changing the ebb and flow of tides through the southern reaches of Moreton Bay.

 The impact on Southport's environment was remarkable.
 Southport's rocky foreshore had previously been exposed to open seas.

 After the breakthrough, tidal action eroded sand from the southern tip of South Stradbroke resulting eventually in the surveyed township site of Moondarewa disappearing entirely by the 1940s.

 Meanwhile, a low sand spit developed to the north of Main Beach Point.
 This permanent sand isthmus continued to edge across the mouth of the Nerang River until the construction of the Gold Coast Seaway in 1987.